Egypt protesters battle on to end army rule

 A parliamentary election, billed as Egypt's first free vote in decades, will start on Monday as planned, Tantawi confirmed.

-Voting for the upper and lower houses will only be completed in March under a complex, staggered process.
+Voting for the upper and lower houses will only be completed in March under a staggered, complex process.
 Parliament will then pick an assembly to draw up a new constitution, an exercise which the Brotherhood and its rivals are keen to influence.

-France added its voice to those of U.N. and other rights groups in denouncing the military's handling of the protests.

-French Foreign Ministry spokesman Bernard Valero said his country "strongly condemns the excessive use of force against demonstrators" and called for elections to go ahead on time.

 Tantawi angered many youthful demonstrators in Cairo's Tahrir Square and other cities by suggesting a referendum on whether military rule should end earlier, which they viewed as a ploy to appeal to the many Egyptians who fear further upheaval.